SAP-samples/partner-reference-application/Tutorials/20-Multi-Tenancy-BillOfMaterials.md

-# Bill of Materials
+# Learn about Multitenancy and Get an Overview of the Bill of Materials
+Multitenancy is the ability to serve multiple tenants from a single deployment and strictly isolating the tenants' data.
+This significantly reduces costs and efforts.

- In the version of Poetry Slam Manager with multitenancy and SAP ERP integration, the Partner Reference Application uses a number of subaccounts and entitlements.
-These subaccounts include a provider subaccount (to which the application is deployed) and consumer subaccounts (which hold customer-specific information and configuration).
-Find an overview in the section below.
+In the version of Poetry Slam Manager with multitenancy and SAP ERP integration, the Partner Reference Application uses a single deployment to a provider subaccount and subscription to this deployment in subscriber or consumer subaccounts.
+While the actual runtime of the application resides in the provider account, the subscriber accounts are used for the tenant-specific configuration such as desinations or authorization and authentication.
+Find an overview of the accounts in the section below.

 ## Subaccounts
 The example setup serves four sample customers: